udayakumar-s/ej2-angular-docs/ej2-angular/accordion/how-to/integrate-treeview-inside-the-accordion.md

 ---
 layout: post
 title: Integrate treeview inside the accordion in Angular Accordion component | Syncfusion
-description: Learn here all about Integrate treeview inside the accordion in Syncfusion ##Platform_Name## Accordion component of Syncfusion Essential JS 2 and more.
+description: Learn here all about Integrate treeview inside the accordion in Syncfusion Angular Accordion component of Syncfusion Essential JS 2 and more.
 platform: ej2-angular
 control: Integrate treeview inside the accordion
-publishingplatform: ##Platform_Name##
 documentation: ug
+domainurl: ##DomainURL##
 ---

 # Integrate treeview inside the accordion in Angular Accordion component